guildai/guild.ai/pages/start/index.md

 ### Experiment Source Code

-Guild records project source code for each run.
-This lets you compare run results by examining changes to your project source code.
+Guild records project source code for each run so you know exactly what is executed.

-List the source code files used for the run:
+List the run source code files with the [ls](cmd:ls) command:

 ``` command
 guild ls --sourcecode